 2. Swim at Bar Beach in Newcastle

-My favourite, favourite beach in Newcastle is Bar Beach.
-If you’re visiting Newcastle for the first time, it’s a bit confusing with the beaches because technically Bar Beach, Dixon Park Beach and Mereweather Beach is all one long beach that’s broken up into sections.
+My favourite beach in Newcastle is Bar Beach.
+If you’re visiting Newcastle for the first time, it’s a bit confusing with the beaches because technically Bar Beach, Dixon Park Beach and Mereweather Beach are all one long beach that’s broken up into sections.